Build your future

 - Develop an understanding of your industry and form professional connections within your chosen field.

-Studying in New Zealand will broaden your perspective on the world.
-You will study alongside students from diverse cultures and become a global citizen.
-You can benefit from:
+Studying in New Zealand will broaden your perspective on global issues, cultural diversity, and social change.
+You will connect with students from all over the world in an inclusive and university community, and benefit from:

 - our strong global outlook—nearly 50 percent of our academic staff are from overseas and the University continually seeks to strengthen its global partnerships